kleinekuh/vrsreplace/README.md

 5. Copy the *.html, mainall.js.gz and main.css.gz files into folder „/webserver“.
 Only required if you want to serve these files from your SD-Card.
 Remark:
-The ESP’s webserver are not realy able dealing with a bunch of files.
-For that case i put all the relevant content like icons, external JS Libs and external defined CSS formatings into one single file and did a gzip compression afterwards.
-For perfomance reasons these content had been placed inside *.h files for direct delivering it without file reading.
+The ESP’s webserver are not really able dealing with a bunch of files.
+For that case i put all the relevant content like icons, external JS Libs and external defined CSS formating into one single file and did a gzip compression afterwards.
+For performance reasons these content had been placed inside *.h files for direct delivering it without file reading.
 Keep in mind if you want to do any changes on the HTML-Side. ;-)

 6. Bring the bin(s) to your ESP or compile it by yourself.
 Homekit libraries already included.
 This means that the partition scheme has to be changed.
-For that case you need „minmal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)“
+For that case you need „minimal SPIFFS (1.9MB APP with OTA/190KB SPIFFS)“

 Installation with ESP32 FLASH DOWNLOAD TOOL (used version v3.9.8)